-The June Area Survey provides direct estimates or is a component of data collection and estimation for the following publications: June Acreage, January and July Cattle Inventory, quarterly Agricultural Labor, September Small Grains Summary, January Crop Production Summary, quarterly Hog and Pig Inventory, January and July Sheep Inventory, August Farm Production Expenses, August Cash Rent and Land Values, and February Farms, Land in Farms, and Livestock Operations.
+The June Area Survey provides direct estimates or is a component of data collection and estimation for the following publications: June Acreage, January and July Cattle Inventory, quarterly Agricultural Labor, September Small Grains Summary, January Crop Production Summary, quarterly Hog and Pig Inventory, January and July Sheep Inventory, August Farm Production Expenses, August Land Values, and February Farms, Land in Farms, and Livestock Operations and Cash Rents.

 Want the results of these surveys?
 Subscribe to free NASS updates.

 To receive national reports by email, please click here.

 To receive information only from specific states, please click here.

 The June Area Survey is designed to account for every acre of land, all agricultural activities, and land uses within segment boundaries.
 Crop acreage, grain stocks, cattle inventory, hog inventory, sheep inventory, poultry inventory, land values, cash rents, farm numbers, and value of sales data are collected.
 The diverse range of items is needed for direct estimation requirements and sample design needs for projects later in the survey year.